rems-project/cn-tutorial/docs/getting-started/tutorials/test-distribs.md

 ![*Line-by-line data in lcov*](images/lcov-screenshot-2.png)

- *N.B.:* `lcov`'s line-by-line data is not broken down by individual tests or input values, but shows only totals for the entire test run.
+ *N.B.:* `lcov`'s line-by-line data is not broken down by individual test inputs, but shows only totals for the entire test run.

 ## Analytics with Tyche